remnrem/luna-doc/docs/ref/exp.md

 - All channels in `sig` must share the same sample rate.
 - Data must be epoched before running `L1OUT`.

+<h3>Methods</h3>

+`L1OUT` performs a leave-one-out cross-validation of spatial EEG consistency using spherical spline interpolation.
+Before iterating over epochs, the command pre-computes for each channel in turn the pair of interpolation matrices (the inverse of the between-good-channel spline matrix and the good-to-bad cross-channel spline matrix) derived from the full inter-electrode distance matrix — the same matrices used by the [`INTERPOLATE`](spatial.md#interpolate) command.
+For each epoch and each held-out channel, the pre-computed matrices are applied to the epoch's data from the remaining channels to produce a reconstructed time-series; the Pearson correlation between the reconstructed and the original observed time-series is then computed and reported.
+Channels with consistently low or negative leave-one-out correlations across epochs indicate electrodes that are spatially inconsistent with their neighbours.

 <h3>Parameters</h3>

 | Parameter | Example | Description |